alopezrivera/OneNoteExporter/README.md

 * Choose between **discarding or keeping intermediate Word files**.
 Intermediate Word files are stored in a central notebook folder.
 * Choose between converting from existing `.docx` (90% faster) and creating new ones - useful if just want to test differences in the various processing options without generating new `.docx` each time
 * Choose between naming `.docx` files using page ID and last modified epoch date e.g. `{somelongid}-1234567890.docx` or hierarchy e.g. `<sectiongroup>-<section>-<page>.docx`
-* **specify Pandoc output format and any optional extensions**, defaulting to Pandoc Markdown format which strips most HTML from tables and using pipe tables.
+* **Pandoc call, including conversion format and any extensions**, defaulting to Pandoc Markdown format which strips most HTML from tables and using pipe tables.
 [See more details on these options here](https://pandoc.org/MANUAL.html#options).
 Default configurations are provided in `config example.ps1`.
 The following formats are accepted, among others:
   * org (Emacs Org Mode)
   * markdown (Pandoc’s Markdown)
   * commonmark (CommonMark Markdown)